andijakl/universal-beacon/README.md

   - Ranging data
   - Complete URL
 - Frames comparable to the Apple iBeacon format
-- Raw payload for all other beacons, including Apple iBeacon
+- Raw payload for all other beacons